annyhe/youTubePlayer/README.md

 7. Go to a Record page.
 Click on the **Setup** icon on the top left, then click **Edit Page**

-8. Drag the youTubePlayerRecordWrapper component onto the page.
+8. Drag the **youTubePlayerRecordWrapper** component onto the page.

-9. In the Lightning App Builder, set the objectName field to the desired object's API name, and the fieldName field to the API name of the field that contains the YouTube video id.
+9. In the Lightning App Builder, set the objectName field to the desired object's API name, and the fieldName field to the API name of the field whose value is the YouTube video id.

 10. Click **Save**, then **Back**